nlply/paper_reading/README.md

 * **POTATO** "POTATO: The Portable Text Annotation Tool"
 * **Bias Amplification** "Bias Amplification in Language Model Evolution: An Iterated Learning Perspective"

+## Prompt Sensitivity
+* **ProSA** "ProSA: Assessing and Understanding the Prompt Sensitivity of LLMs"
+* **Quantifying Sensitivity** "Quantifying Language Models' Sensitivity to Spurious Features in Prompt Design or: How I learned to start worrying about prompt formatting"

 ## Deep Learning in NLP
 * **Data Augmentation**: "A Survey of Data Augmentation Approaches for NLP".
 ACL-Findings(2021) [[PDF]](https://arxiv.org/abs/2105.03075)